-Dodge County Housing Authority is a public housing agency in Juneau, Wisconsin that participates in the Section 8 Housing Choice Voucher program.
-As of January 21st, 2019, Dodge County Housing Authority has 1 waiting lists that are open now or opening soon.
+Dodge County Housing Authority is a Public Housing Agency in Juneau, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of June 26th, 2019, Dodge County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Dodge County Housing Authority Housing Choice Voucher Waiting List is open indefinitely.

 |Dodge County Housing Authority Housing Choice Voucher||Open Indefinitely|

 The Dodge County Housing Authority (DCHA) Section 8 Housing Choice Voucher waiting list is currently open.
 This waiting list was opened in May 2011 and is open indefinitely.

 To apply, download the application here.
 One the application is completed, it can be e-mailed to email@example.com, faxed to 920-386-2725, mailed to 491 E. Center St., Juneau, WI 53039 or submitted in person at that address.

 If you are unable to download the application, contact the DCHA office at 920-386-2866.

 Once an application has been submitted, it will be processed and assigned a number in the order it was received.
 This means there is an advantage to filling out an application earlier than others.

 The DCHA has many families on its waiting list, and warns applicants that the waiting time to receive a voucher may be long.
 As of June 2015, the DCHA is currently processing applications through number 2011-112.